wangjeaf/pyclass/README.md

-# PyClass - Python Style Class in JavaScript
+# PyClass - Write Python Class in JS

 Write Python style class in JS, compatible for Nodejs and Browsers.